pivotal/docs-platform-automation/docs/tasks.md

     ---excerpt--- "examples/replicate-product-usage"

 ### revert-staged-changes
-Reverts all changes that are currently staged on the Ops Manager.
+Reverts all changes that are currently staged on the Tanzu Operations Manager.
-This is only available _for_ Ops Manager 2.5.21+, 2.6.13+, or 2.7.2+
+This is only available _for_ Tanzu Operations Manager 2.5.21+, 2.6.13+, or 2.7.2+

 !!! warning "Using revert-staged-changes"
-    Since this reverts all changes on an Ops Manager, it can conflict with tasks that perform stage or configure operations.
+    Since this reverts all changes on an Tanzu Operations Manager, it can conflict with tasks that perform stage or configure operations.
     Use passed constraints to ensure things run in the order you mean them to.